Getting to the Mitchell Falls

 This is what the track itself typically looks like:

-Most of the drive is not all that bad.
+The track gets graded one to three times a year and most of the drive is not all that bad.
 That are very typical pictures of that track.
-The images don't really show how rough and uneven it is.
-You can't drive fast at all.
-The 85 km drive typically takes 2 - 3 hours.
+The images don't show how rough and uneven it is.
+Often you can't drive fast at all.
+The 85 km drive typically takes 2 - 3 hours, but it is just slow, not difficult.

 If you would stand where my car is in that image, and would turn left, you'd see this: